-As of March 15, 2021, our fleet comprised 43 vessels, (including a second-hand acquisition of a 2011-built Japanese, Panamax class vessel delivered to us in March 2021), of which 15 are Panamax class vessels, 10 are Kamsarmax class vessels, 14 are Post-Panamax class vessels and four are Capesize class vessels, with an aggregate carrying capacity of 3,937,000 dwt and an average age of 10.3 years.
+As of March 18, 2022, our fleet comprised 40 vessels, (including a second-hand acquisition of a 2014-built Japanese, Capesize class vessel delivered to us in February 2022), of which 12 are Panamax class vessels, 7 are Kamsarmax class vessels, 15 are Post-Panamax class vessels and 6 are Capesize class vessels, with an aggregate carrying capacity of 3,925,500 dwt and an average age of 10.4 years.

-Our orderbook consists of two Japanese newbuild vessels, a Post-Panamax and a Kamsarmax class vessel, which are scheduled to be delivered to us in the first half of 2022 and the third quarter of 2022 respectively.
+Our orderbook consists of nine environmentally advanced Japanese newbuild vessels, of which six Kamsarmax and three Post-Panamax class vessels, two of which are scheduled to be delivered to us in 2022, five in 2023 and two in 2024.
+All nine newbuilds are designed to comply with the requirements of the IMO for EEDI Phase 3 and NOx Tier III.